cshweng/cathy/Cathy/試題 1/README.md

 Brief Description:
 1. Run 試題1.py or 試題1.ipynb to crawler
-2. Result will save as "題目一crawler.csv"
+2. Result will save as "試題1_CRAWLER.csv"

 Note that ddddocr package can recognize most of the CAPTCHA image, but still have chance wrong recogniztion.
 Re-run the scripts may fix this problem.